EvgeniaRudych/Bootcamp-coax-test/README.md

 # Bootcamp-coax-test

-Just a little test task for internship in COAX
+Just a little test task for internship